jymchng/python-newtype-dev/docs/index.md

 ## Type Theory Implementation

-Python NewType implements the theoretical concept that if `S` is a subtype of `T`, then any operation that returns a value of type `T` should return a value of type `S` when applied to values of type `S`.
+python-newtype implements the theoretical concept that if `S` is a subtype of `T`, then any operation that returns a value of type `T` should return a value of type `S` when applied to values of type `S`.
 This ensures:

 1. **Type Safety**: Operations on subtypes never "leak" back to supertypes
 2. **Behavioral Subtyping**: Subtypes maintain their invariants through all operations